-David Donachie, the author of the John Pearce naval adventures, was born in Edinburgh in 1944.
-He has always had an abiding interest in the naval history of the eighteenth and nineteenth centuries, and, has published a number of historical adventure novels.
-David lives in Deal on the English Channel with his partner, the novelist Sarah Grazebrook.
+David Donachie was born in Edinburgh in 1944.
+He has always had an abiding interest in British naval history of the eighteenth and nineteenth centuries, as well as the clandestine services during the Second World War.
+He has 51 published novels to his credit.
+David lives in Deal, the historic English seaport on the border of the English Channel and the North Sea.